The amount of money granted depends on the country of destination and on the length of the study period abroad.

 >> In 2018/2019, the following rates apply for an Erasmus+ exchange to countries belonging to group 1: €370/month

-Group 2: Belgium, Cyprus, Croatia, Czech Republic, Germany, Greece, Iceland, Luxembourg, Netherlands, Portugal, Slovenia, Spain, Turkey.
+Group 2: Austria, Belgium, Cyprus, France, Germany, Greece, Italy, Malta, Netherlands, Portugal, Spain.

 >> In 2018/2019, the following rates apply for an Erasmus+ exchange to countries belonging to groups 2 or 3: €320/month

 Please note that the payments of the Erasmus+ grant will only be made if the student provides the required documents: attendance certificate, student report linguistic assessments and confirmed learning agreement.
 In the case of failure to do so, the student will have to reimburse the entire grant to the Lyon CNSMD.

 The international student mobility grants are allocated by the Auvergne Rhône-Alpes Regional Authority to support student mobility abroad.
 They can be granted in addition to European Union assistance for Erasmus+ exchanges.
 For non-Erasmus+ exchanges, they can be the main source of financial assistance and can also be granted in addition to other forms of financial support.

 Only a fixed number of applications (around 20) can be handed in to the commission established by the Regional Authority selecting the mobility projects, which will be financially supported.
 This commission gathers twice a year (April and October).

-Students going on mobility in Germany can obtain a grant from the Office Franco-Allemand pour la Jeunesse (OFAJ).
+Students going on mobility in Germany can obtain a grant from the Franco-German Youth Office (FGYO).
 Please note that this grant cannot be combined with an Erasmus+ grant.